Reading Time: 8 minutes read

 Variable aperture is specifically used with zoom camera lenses.
 Lenses with variable apertures change the aperture based on focal length.
 On an 18-55mm lens, an f/3.5 aperture occurs when zoomed out to 18mm.
 When zoomed in to 55mm, the widest aperture available is only f/5.6.
 It’s a smaller range of aperture choices and is more difficult to control exposure.
 However, lenses with variable aperture have a lighter weight, are more cost-effective, and have easier mobility.

 Aperture can be a simple yet exciting way to understand and practice photography.
-Use different aperture settings anywhere photos are taken.
+Use different settings anywhere photos are taken to experiment with the finishes you like.
 See the differences in background, focus, and the right amount of light for the perfect photograph.

 Bring Your Photos to Life with a Personalized Photo Book.

-Once you’ve mastered using aperture with your camera, create a beautiful memory book with Motif.
-Whether it’s your latest vacation photos, candid everyday shots, or cherished family photos, creating a personalized photo book is easy with Motif.
+Once you’ve mastered using aperture with your camera, create a beautiful photo book with Motif.
+Why not celebrate your aperture photography skills with something that showcases them wonderfully?
+Whether it’s your latest vacation snaps, candid everyday shots, or cherished family photos, creating a personalized photo book is easy with Motif.

-There are over 80 personalized layouts, with various themes and sizes to create the perfect photo book for your needs.
-Photo books are the perfect way to celebrate and share your favorite photographs with family and friends.
-Download our free app today and give your stories a home with Motif.
+There are over 80 personalized layouts, with various themes and sizes to help you create the perfect photo book.
+Photo books are a great way to celebrate and share your favorite photographs with family and friends.
+Download the free Motif app and get started today!

 What did you think of this article?